My 13 Tips For When Starting University or College from ace-d

 What advice would you give somebody about to start on the next stage of their education, one that may involve leaving home too?

-If you have ever packed a son or daughter off to university then you know they need to take the creature comforts with them in order to re-create the home from home.
+If you have ever packed a son or daughter off to university then you know they need to take the creature comforts with them in order to re-create the ‘home from home’.
 This may, and in my experience does, differ for the male and female of the species.
-For example entertainment technology and bike versus comfy duvet and matching pillow cases.
+For example entertainment technology and bike versus comfy duvet and matching pillowcases.

 1) Learning relationships with tutors/teachers/lecturers/other students will be different to school.
 This means your learning support structure will be different.
 Where you go for help, who to ask or even how to ask will have to be explored and established.
 Those that have read the articles from Advocating Creativity about LQ will understand how important this element is in learning.
 Those who knew you, possibly over several years, and knew how to guide and support you are no longer part of your learning environment.
 To start with you are on your own but don’t delay in seeking out and building your learning support structure.
 There is evidence to suggest those that find a mentor are more successful than those who try to go it alone.

 3) Make time for yourself.
 It is easy to say yes to everyone and everything.
 No one wants to be left out or not part of a group but it is also important that you take time to maintain your energy and focus.
-It takes only a few moments each day to meditate on what you want to achieve and the challenges you face.
+It takes only a few moments each day to think about (meditate on what you want to achieve and the challenges you face.
 Ask your inner self if what you are being asked to do or considering fits in with what you want to achieve.
 No harm in thinking about trying something different or new but evaluate the possible impact on what it is you want.

 4) Learn to ask for help when you need it.
 Do not see it as a sign of weakness or anything to do with your inability to learn something new.
 There is always more than one source of information or explanation and if the one you have just received does nothing more than confuse you then look elsewhere.
 There are ways of asking others who do get it to explain it to you without making it obvious you are struggling.
 Try this one “How would you explain what we have just learnt/experienced to somebody who asked what it was all about?”
 Look it up on the internet!
-Well yes but be careful of the validity of the source.
+Well yes, but be careful of the validity of the source.

 5) Keep fit, eat well and get some sleep!
 The body and brain run on fuel, energy and nutrients, derived from the foods we eat and the liquids we drink.
 Get the balance wrong and our energy levels drop and we become sluggish and thinking becomes harder.
 Plan to eat.
 Don’t leave it until you are hungry.
 If you do you will reach out for whatever is the nearest and quickest solution and this is often what we know as convenience food.
 In reality you can prepare your own food often quicker than it takes to order, collect or wait for it to arrive but if your energy level is low you will not want to.
-Much convenience food does not provide what the body and brain needs especially during the learning process.
-Don’t allow yourself to fall into this trap and downward spiral.
+Much convenience food does not provide what the body and brain need, especially during the learning process.
+Don’t allow yourself to fall into this trap and a downward spiral.

 6) Be organised and tidy (well “ish”)!
 I know, something your mum always used to say and there are some sound reasons why you should.
 Firstly it saves time because you can find what you are looking for.
-Secondly it reduces stress levels because you can find what it is you are looking for.
-Finally it helps in the thinking process because you can maintain focus.
+Secondly, it reduces stress levels because you can find what it is you are looking for.
+Finally, it helps in the thinking process because you can maintain focus.
 Although a tidy desk may equal a tidy mind it is more about being mentally organised and an organised environment helps.